Skip to content

 --8<--

-The block format differs from the single format by requiring the the content to be fenced between two --8<--.
+The block format differs from the single format by requiring the content to be fenced between two --8<--.
 The start and end --8<-- must be on a line by themselves.

 When using the block format empty lines are also preserved within the block.
 Consider the example below.